 Ans.
 By creating an instance of driver of a particular browser-

 Ques.24.
-What is the use of driver.get("URL") and driver.navigate().to("URL") command?
+What is the use of driver.get("URL") and driver.navigate().to("URL") commands?
 Is there any difference between the two?

 Ans.
 Both driver.get("URL") and driver.navigate().to("URL") commands are used to navigate to a URL passed as parameter.

-There is no difference between the two commands.
+There is a minor difference between the two commands-

 Ques.25.
 How can we type text in a textbox element using selenium?